 Some of the favorite species to see in Ecuador’s Amazon Rainforest are the colorful and iconic toucans, macaw parrots, parakeets, cotingas, tanagers, kingfishers, hummingbirds, hoatzins, and herons.
 You can then enjoy chance sightings of giant harpy eagles and magnificent king vultures.

 On most guided tours in Ecuador’s Amazon Rainforest from El Coca, you will visit the Yasuni claylick, which is one of the only known claylicks in the northern Amazon Rainforest.
-Different macaws and parrots visit the claylick for the salt-rich and medicinal clay that detoxify toxins found in forest fruits and seeds.
+Different macaws and parrots visit the claylick for the salt-rich and medicinal clay that detoxify compounds found in forest fruits and seeds.

 One of the favorite wildlife sightings in the Amazon Rainforest, giant river otters measure 5.6 feet (1.7 metres) and have a playful and curious personality.
 They are a highly social species and communicate to others in their group with a diversity of calls.